udayyyy-09/DSA_BANK/Linked List/readme.md

 --------------------------------------------------

-# Types of Linked Lists
+# Types of Linked Lists📌

-Singly Linked List
+1. Singly Linked List

-Each node points to the next node.
+   - Each node points to the next node.

-Last node points to nullptr/NULL.
+   - Last node points to nullptr/NULL.

-Operations: Insert/Delete at head, tail, or middle.
+   - Operations: Insert/Delete at head, tail, or middle.

-Doubly Linked List
+2. Doubly Linked List

-Each node has pointers to both the next and previous nodes.
+   - Each node has pointers to both the next and previous nodes.

-Allows traversal in both directions.
+   - Allows traversal in both directions.

-Operations: More efficient deletions/insertions at arbitrary positions.
+   - Operations: More efficient deletions/insertions at arbitrary positions.

-Circular Linked List
+3. Circular Linked List

-The last node points back to the head (singly or doubly linked).
+   - The last node points back to the head (singly or doubly linked).

-Useful for round-robin scheduling.
+   - Useful for round-robin scheduling.

 -------------------------------------------------------